mPower™ DC Features

 Share Bus

-Master-slave Bus
+Expansion Bus

 Lockout

 All models include the ability to lock the user interface from accidental changes.
-The lock status is shown on the control panel as seen below (300 Series top, 310 Series bottom).
+The lock status is shown on the control panel as seen below (300 Series top, 311 Series bottom).
 In the 300 Series, the lock is activated with a brief navigation to a menu item.
-With the 310 and 311 Series touch panel, it’s even easier—tap the lock icon in the status panel.
+With the 311 Series touch panel, it’s even easier—tap the lock icon in the status panel.
 Unlocking can require a PIN, or can simply require the acknowledgement of an “are you sure” prompt.

 Rotary Controls